College: Arts and Sciences

 MAC 2311(4) Calculus with Analytic Geometry I, plus:

 MAC 2312 (4) Calculus with Analytic Geometry II, or

 COP 3014 (3) Programming I

-Minor Requirements: Depending on which organic chemistry and physics courses are chosen, the required collateral courses constitute a minor in chemistry or interdisciplinary science; however the student may select other minors in consultation with an advisor.
+Minor Requirements: Depending on which upper division chemistry and physics courses are chosen, the required collateral courses constitute a minor in chemistry or interdisciplinary science; however the student may select other minors in consultation with an advisor.